kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes.md

 (or higher) in order to configure the Windows node that hosts Windows containers.
 If you are using VXLAN/Overlay networking you must have also have [KB4489899](https://support.microsoft.com/help/4489899) installed.

-* Build a Linux-based Kubernetes cluster in which you have access to the control-plane (some examples include [Creating a single control-plane cluster with kubeadm](/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), [AKS Engine](/docs/setup/production-environment/turnkey/azure/), [GCE](/docs/setup/production-environment/turnkey/gce/), [AWS](/docs/setup/production-environment/turnkey/aws/).
+* A Linux-based Kubernetes kubeadm cluster in which you have access to the control plane (see [Creating a single control-plane cluster with kubeadm](/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

 {{% /capture %}}